 As you can see in this example, the inventory purchased affects both the debit and the credit columns.

 Most businesses use feature-rich accounting software to manage a general ledger.
-But not all accounting software will allow you to produce a general ledger report.
-If you’re looking for software that will, here are some of the best options:
+However, not all accounting software will let you produce a general ledger report.
+Here are some excellent accounting software options that support general ledger accounting:

 A general ledger is used to record and track a company’s financial transactions.
 The following transactions could be added to a general ledger:

-A general ledger and a balance sheet keep track of similar information, but they aren’t the same thing.
-With a general ledger, you’ll record every transaction from the very first day you go into business.
+A general ledger and a balance sheet track similar information, but they aren’t the same thing.
+With a general ledger, you’ll record every transaction from the first day you go into business.